 The book is charmingly illustrated and depicts the girl’s emotions at every turn.
 It is also a good resource for teaching kids how to deal with their emotions.

-9. I Can Do Hard Things: Mindful Affirmations for Kids, by Gabi Garcia
+9. I Can Do Hard Things by Gabi Garcia

 We all need affirmations—especially kids.
 They help kids navigate the world and show them how to cope with challenges they encounter.